fdbozzo/foxbin2prg/README.md

 The spanish documentation is not longer maintained - it would fade.
 Remind yourself to compile the exe first.

-## Regenerate after download / clone
+## Regenerate after download / clone / pull
-**Note: If you have cloned the project, you must run it against itself to create the binaries ane exes.**
+**Note: If you have cloned the project, you must run it against itself to create the binaries and exes.**
-1. Run
+Run
 ```
 CD "path_to_FoxBin2Prg"
 *This uses a special configuration
 DO ReCreate_FoxBin2Prg.prg
 ```
-2. Create the exe by compiling the pjx

 ---
 If you like to value my work, support the Geeks at